ilnerdchuck/hw-tools-docker/README.md

 Docker with tools to develop Hardware related projects available on ![Docker Hub](https://hub.docker.com/r/ilnerdchuck/hw_tools)

+Further tools will be added as i gather them, if you have any suggestions or issue feel free to open an issue here on github.

 | Left-aligned   | slim               |          full      |
 | :---           |     :---:          |          ---:      |
 | Intel Modelsim 22.04 | :white_check_mark: | :white_check_mark: |
 | noVNC          |                    | :white_check_mark: |

+Planned to add:

+- Verilator
+- GHDL

 ## Docker Image Info